Reviews You Can Rely On

 Ventilation

 Speaking of sweat, let's talk ventilation.
 Like most other categories, the Tonic Kineticore's ventilation is middling.
 It's not great and not terrible.
 Keeping in mind its significant price discount over our top performers, we're pretty happy with the amount of air rushing through the 28 vents.
-When riding outdoors, it's noticeably warmer than our top helmet picks, but we still wouldn't hesitate to buy helmet at this price.
+When riding outdoors, it's noticeably warmer than our top helmet picks, but we still wouldn't hesitate to buy a helmet at this price.
 While not being exceptionally windy, it's also not terribly hot.

 Our indoor testing bore this out.
-The Tonic Kineticore kept us a couple of degrees warmer in this controlled environment than top performers, but a couple degrees cooler than the bottom of the list.
+The Tonic Kineticore kept us a couple of degrees warmer in this controlled environment than top performers, but a couple of degrees cooler than the bottom of the list.
 Like we said, it's in the middle, and that's a good thing.

 lazer tonic kineticore - the tonic kineticore is a bit warm while climbing, but not bad on...